CODE OF ADMINISTRATIVE RULES

 The Architect's Board

-will hold a public hearing for interested
+held a public hearing for interested

 parties on the